higham/chop/readme.md

 The code was written by Nick Higham and Sri Pranesh.
 Max Fasi and Mantas Mikaitis have contributed improvements.
-Ian McInerney contributed the quarter precision formats.
+Ian McInerney contributed the quarter precision formats and the options.randfunc code.

 License
 -------